BetonQuest/BetonQuest/docs/Documentation/Conditions-List.md

 ## Objective: `objective`

 This conditions is very simple: it's true only when the player has an active objective.
-The only argument is the name of the objective, as defined in _objectives.yml_.
+The only argument is the name of the objective, as defined in the _objectives_ section.

 !!! example
     ```YAML